Advocacy Runs

 "He treated everyone with dignity and respect—that taught me what fairness actually means."

-Thomas was raised by Army officers, Air Force firefighters, and educators—a family that served their country in uniform and in the classroom.
-But it was his grandfather who showed him what advocacy really meant.
-A tireless champion for people with disabilities, he fought for the passage of the Americans with Disabilities Act and attended its signing at the White House.
+Army officers.
+Air Force firefighters.
+Teachers.
+A grandfather who fought for the Americans with Disabilities Act and attended its signing at the White House.
 El Paso recognized him as a civil rights hero.
-That's the standard Thomas inherited.
+Advocacy isn't a career—it's a family tradition.